With visionary leadership and strong commitment from staff and volunteers, Evergreen continues to stay true to our guiding principles.

 Natural surroundings enhance the beauty of Evergreen.

 Our beautiful 35-acre campus is located in a pleasant residential neighborhood bordering Sawyer Creek in Oshkosh, Wisconsin.
-This natural setting includes our own Oak Savanna woodland–a rare ecosystem of open woodland consisting primarily of oak and hickory trees, plus over 40 species of native plants.
+This natural setting includes our own Oak Savannah woodland–a rare ecosystem of open woodland consisting primarily of oak and hickory trees, plus over 40 species of native plants.
 It’s an extraordinary natural resource for Evergreen residents to enjoy right in their backyard.

 Use this campus map to get a bird’s-eye view of Evergreen, including woodlands, walking paths and a fishing pier along Sawyer Creek.